From Baseline to Game Day

 Athlete-led, by design

-The single most important cultural outcome across the season wasn't a specific data insight.
+Across the season, the single most important cultural outcome wasn't a specific data insight.
 It was the shift in how athletes related to their own data.
-From day one, the protocol was athlete-driven — players grabbed their own pods, ran their own tests, docked their pods afterward, and reviewed results with Hudy and Jui.

 The data is ultimately for the athlete.
 To understand who they are.